HaoguangYang/AgileVehicle/README.md

 ####/LogitechFFDrivers
 Logitech G29 drivers source and interface for force feedback.

-####/DynaCore
-Possible dynamic control interface.
-(DRAFT)

 ####/Motor Control
-Arduino code for motor control on Patroller, the miniaturized test platform built with Mr. Jianhui Zhao.
+Arduino code for motor control on Patroller, the miniaturized test platform built for Mr. Jianhui Zhao.

-###Notice for the holiday
-Workstation was down for the holiday, commits between Jan.18 and Feb.14 are made in Windows environment, therefore Linux-specific and ROS related codes are un-verified DRAFT.
-Could be buggy XD.